APTrust/userguide/docs/registry/two_factor_auth.md

 Click the __Set Up Two-Factor Auth__ button.
 Then enter your mobile phone number and choose either Authenticator App, Authy or Text Message.

+!!! notice
+    The Authenticator App method is currently available only on demo.aptrust.org.
+We hope to make this option available on repo.aptrust.org shortly.

 ![Choose two-factor method](../img/registry/TwoFactorMethod.png)

 Click __Submit__ when you're done.